AkaruiYami/Text-Adventure1/SECURITY.md

 ## Coordinated Disclosure

 - We request that reporters avoid public disclosure until a fix has been made and a security advisory or patch is published.
 - We will work with you to coordinate disclosure.
 If you choose to disclose publicly before a fix, please notify us so we can respond appropriately.

 ## No Bounty Policy

-- Currently this project does not have a formal vulnerability reward program (bug bounty).
+- Currently, this project does not have a formal vulnerability reward program (bug bounty).
 If you are interested in receiving a formal acknowledgment or other compensation, please contact the maintainer to discuss options.

 ## Reporting Template (copy/paste)

 Title: [Short description]

-Affected component: [e.g. TextAdventure.py]
+Affected component: [e.g., Wardens-Sanctum.py]

-Version / commit SHA: [e.g. main branch commit SHA]
+Version/commit SHA: [e.g., main branch commit SHA]

 Environment: [OS, Python version, etc.]